With Veeam Backup & Replication you can easily back up and restore content of various NAS file shares.

 To minimize the network load during backup, locate the cache repository closer to the backup proxy in the computer network: at the best, they should be located on one machine.

 A backup repository is a main storage location where Veeam Backup & Replication keeps all versions of backed up files for the configured period and metadata files.
 Backups stored in the backup repository can be used to quickly restore the entire file share to the state as of a specific restore point.

 [Optional] If you want to retain specific files for a longer period of time, you can use cheaper devices for archive purposes.
 To enable file archiving, configure Veeam Backup & Replication to move backup files and metadata files from the backup repository to an archive repository.
 By default, usage of the archive repository is disabled and, after the retention period for the backup repository is over, backup files are deleted.

 [Optional] If you want to store a copy of the file share backup in a different repository, you can configure a secondary repository where Veeam Backup & Replication will copy all backups created in the backup repository.
 The secondary repository can have its own retention policy and encryption settings.
 By default, no secondary repository is configured.

-The table below describes which roles can be assigned to the different storage types.
+The table below describes which roles can be assigned to different storage types.

-2 If you use a Dell EMC Isilon/PowerScale storage system in the CIFS Share Access mode, make sure that you have assigned your service account to the built-in BackupAdmin role within Isilon.
+1 If you use a Dell PowerScale (formerly Isilon) storage system in the CIFS Share Access mode, make sure that you have assigned your service account to the built-in BackupAdmin role within PowerScale.
 Otherwise, the access to the share will be denied.

-3 If you plan to use HPE StoreOnce storage appliances, mind the following recommendations for optimal performance:
+2 If you plan to use HPE StoreOnce storage appliances, consider the following recommendations for optimal performance:

 - A StoreOnce system can have multiple Catalyst stores, and large backup loads (exceeding 1PB) should be spread across more than one Catalyst store on the same StoreOnce system.